 We review our long-lived assets with definite lives for impairment whenever events or changes in circumstances may indicate that the carrying value of an asset may not be recoverable.
 We use an estimate of the future undiscounted net cash flows of the related asset or group of assets over their remaining useful lives in measuring whether the assets are recoverable.
 If the carrying amount of an asset exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount exceeds the estimated fair value of the asset.
 Impairment of long-lived assets is assessed at the lowest levels for which there are identifiable cash flows that are independent of other groups of assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value, less the estimated costs to sell.
-No impairment charge to long-lived assets was recorded during the fiscal year ended February 2, 2019 or February 3, 2018.
+During the year ended January 30, 2021 the Company recorded an impairment charge of \$1.0 million relating to the closure of one store.
+No impairment charge to long-lived assets was recorded during the fiscal year ended February 1, 2020.